pub trait From<T> {

 underlying cause.
 The ‘?’ operator automatically converts the underlying error type to our

-custom error type by calling Into<CliError>::into
+custom error type by calling Into<CliError>::into which is automatically provided when

 use std::fs;